 - Errors

 - Warnings

 - If no errors and no warnings are available, no device message is displayed.

 - Additional information:

-- "Trigger"
+- "Trigger": triggering is activated

-- "Locked"
+- "Locked": "Lock Mode" is enabled, no switching via GUI or SCPI

 If the switch unit is not triggered and not locked, no additional information is displayed.
 Also, if both a connection message and a device message are shown already, additional information (which has lower relevance) is skipped due to a lack of space.